Howell Venus DIN 3-8

 0°-ramp angle provides natural athletic stance, independently of boot sole length.

-Anticipated compliance to all DIN/ISO alpine ski-binding safety standards, including DIN/ISO 9462, 9465 and 11087.
+Anticipated compliance to all DIN/ISO alpine ski-binding safety standards, including DIN/ISO 9462, 9465 and 11087 — as well as ‘standard industry practice’ for anti-pre-release and durability.

-Lifetime Limited Warranty;
+5 Year Limited Warranty;

-8 ski-brake holders for ski-tuning.
+2 brake holders for ski-tuning.

-2 ski-brake widths are included: 70-80mm; 80-90mm**;
+2 ski-brake widths: 70-80mm; 80-90mm**;

 On-line 24/7 AI service.

-To order, click the
+To order, click above, or

 PO Box 1274 • Stowe, Vermont 05672 USA